Why learn all the notes on the fretboard?

 By: Event Prize Games -

 Prize games are a great option for anyone looking to improve productivity, add an element of interactivity at speaking engagements, or even to show employees that they are appreciated.
-It can be difficult, however, to decide on which game to use.
-One...
+Deciding on the right game for your event is no easy task.
+Prize ...

 By: Craig Bassett -